 The freezer is also great for loaves of bread, packets of croissants, cakes and any other baked goods you’re not going to get through.
 You can pop a loaf of bread in the freezer and take a slice or two out at a time whenever you need bread.
 You don’t even need to defrost it – you can make sandwiches from frozen bread in the morning and they’ll defrost by lunchtime with the filling staying nice and cool.
 You can also pop a slice of frozen bread in the toaster (just allow slightly more time than you would if you were toasting it from fresh).

 Tip: Give sliced loaves a quick tap on a hard surface before freezing them – it’ll stop the slices sticking together!
 If you’re freezing cake, cut it into slices and put greaseproof paper between the slices so that you can easily take out a piece at a time.

-For even more tips on what you can freeze, including advice on freezing different kinds of fruit and veg, check out our A-Z guide to food storage.
+For even more tips on what you can freeze, including advice on freezing different kinds of fruit and veg, search our foods and recipes.